 Trackers include several features:

-• Tracker admins can configure trusted groups.
-Issue admins can add these groups as collaborators on restricted issues from the issue access limits dialog:
+Tracker admins can configure trusted collaborator groups.
+Issue admins can add these groups as collaborators on issues from the issue access limits dialog:

-You can access your hotlists, saved searches and bookmark groups from the tracker, however you might not be able to see all the issues, since issues outside of the tracker are not visible from the tracker.
+You can access your hotlists, saved searches and bookmark groups when using a tracker.
+However, some issues may not be visible, since issues outside of the tracker are not displayed.

 When you view an issue not belonging to the tracker, you will be redirected outside the tracker.

-When you view a tracker issue from outside of a tracker, you see a banner that allows you to view the issue in the tracker.
+When you view a tracker issue from outside of a tracker, you see a banner with a link to view the issue in the tracker.

-You can also search issues by using the search builder.
+You can also search for issues in a tracker using the search builder.

 For more information, see: